Common Names: Dahlia

 Purchasing hints: Dahlias are not commonly available on the commercial market due to the difficulty of conditioning and shipping.
 Normally, dahlias are purchased directly from a grower.
 Purchase when the blossoms are open and undamaged.
 The foliage should be turgid and full of water.

 Conditioning: While Dahlias are wonderful blossoms, many designers avoid them because they wilt quickly after being harvested.
 Dahlias can have a long vase life if they are conditioned properly.
 Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Add four inches of boiling water to tall vase, and immediately place the cut ends into the hot water.
+Cut stem ends with a sharp knife.
+Add four inches of boiling water to a tall glass cylinder vase, and immediately place the cut stem ends into the hot water.
 Protect the blossoms from the steam by wrapping a towel around the top of the vase.
 Allow the Dahlias to set in this hot water vase until the water cools completely.
-Then move to a solution of water and commercial floral preservative / floral food.
+Then move to a solution of water and commercial floral food.

 Additional notes: The vase life of Dahlias varies greatly by species and cultivar.
 Always test the vase life of a new variety before using it in floral design.